npikall/rubber-article/src/utils.typ

+/*
+ * Copyright (c) 2025 npikall
+ *
+ * This is free software: you can redistribute it and/or modify
+ * it under the terms of the MIT License; see the LICENSE file for details.
+ *
-// This file contains utility functions used in other functions.
+ * This file contains minor utility functions which are used in other functions
+ * or have very little functionality.
+ */

 #import "dependencies.typ": *

+// Used to reset the equation counter to 0 for chapterwise numbering.
 #let reset-eq-counter = it => {
   counter(math.equation).update(0)
   it
 }

+// Helper function to display the header on odd pages
 #let header-oddPage(header-line-stroke, header-title) = context {
   set text(10pt)
   set grid.hline(stroke: header-line-stroke)